converging disciplines - exploring digital crafts

 An experiment on the application of ceramic 3D printing as a form for glass blowing; an example of how digital processes and craftsmanship can merge.
 The explorative design process was mainly controlled by the manufacturing process and its underlying factors.
 By changing digital parameters, horizontal and vertical structures of varying intensities were created, which were then individually formed in the glass.

-Produced with Peter Kuchinke and Joel Flygare, The Glass Factory Boda and Torsten Rötzsch, Glasmanufaktur Harzkristall.
+Produced with Peter Kuchinke and Joel Flygare in the Glass Factory Boda and Torsten Rötzsch in the Glasmanufaktur Harzkristall.

 This project took place in the context of glass-hand formed matter, an international development, exchange, cooperation and exhibition project on the potential of handcrafted glass manufacture in Europe.